-JMLR and PerspNet do not incorporate head pose information during the face geometry inference process.
-The predicted face geometry, derived without considering head pose information, is relatively inaccurate (Table~\ref{tab:comparison_geometry_arkit}).
-Consequently, methods that predict the 6DoF head pose based on this relatively imprecise geometry yield inaccurate results (Table~\ref{tab:comparison_headpose_arkit}).
-In contrast, TRG actively integrates face geometry information into the head pose estimation process.
-According to Table~\ref{tab:comparison_headpose_arkit}, TRG achieves state-of-the-art in head pose estimation, attributed to its explicit bidirectional interaction structure.
-Furthermore, owing to its depth-aware landmark prediction architecture, TRG maintains stable face landmark prediction accuracy even in selfie scenarios, as shown in Table~\ref{tab:comparison_geometry_arkit}.
-Fig.~\ref{fig:qualitative_results_arkit} visually illustrates the performance of TRG and existing models~\cite{guo2022jmlr, 2023_tip_perspnet} for head pose estimation and face landmark prediction.
-When the geometries predicted by each model are aligned with the image, they appear to be well-aligned.
-However, a stark contrast in model performance becomes evident when comparing the ground-truth geometry with the predicted geometries in the 3D camera space.
-JMLR and PerspNet struggle to accurately predict the actual size of a human face, resulting in high translation errors.
+JMLR, PerspNet, and MPC do not incorporate head pose information during the face geometry inference process.
+As a result, the predicted face geometry, derived without considering head pose cues, is relatively inaccurate (Table~\ref{tab:comparison_geometry_arkit}).
+Consequently, methods that predict the 6DoF head pose based on such imprecise geometry yield lower accuracy (Table~\ref{tab:detailed comparision on arkit}).
+In contrast, TRGv2 explicitly integrates face geometry information into the head pose estimation process through its bidirectional interaction structure.
+TRGv2's bidirectional interaction, which involves a landmark-to-image projection strategy and an iterative inference based on this strategy, effectively enforces metric consistency between face geometry and 6DoF head pose.
+This consistency, in turn, contributes to improved head pose estimation performance.
+As shown in Table~\ref{tab:detailed comparision on arkit}, TRGv2 achieves state-of-the-art performance in head pose estimation.
+Furthermore, thanks to its depth-aware landmark prediction architecture, TRGv2 maintains stable facial landmark prediction accuracy in scenarios that are highly affected by perspective distortion, such as selfies (Table~\ref{tab:comparison_geometry_arkit}).
+Fig.~\ref{fig:qualitative_results_arkit} visually illustrates the performance of TRGv2 and existing models~\cite{guo2022jmlr, 2023_tip_perspnet} for head pose estimation and face landmark prediction.
+When the predicted geometries are aligned with the input images, they appear well-aligned.
+However, a stark contrast emerges when comparing the ground-truth geometry with the predicted geometries in 3D camera space: JMLR and PerspNet struggle to accurately predict the actual size of the human face, resulting in large translation errors.